mildlyinternet/mildlyinternet.github.io/_posts/code/rspec/2016-04-09-clean-and-simple-factorygirl.md

 ---
-layout: post
+layout: series
 title: Clean & Simple FactoryGirl Definitions
-category: code
 description: "Using FactoryGirl to make test data creation simple."
+categories: [code, rspec]
+series: rspec
+order: 1
 ---

-## Clean & Simple FactoryGirl Definitions

 FactoryGirl is a test data creation library for creating test data in a structured and repeatable way.
 It allows you to succinctly express what types of data your tests need and build them without repeating yourself.

-### The Factories File
+## The Factories File

 The core component of FactoryGirl is the factory definition.
-A factory definition assigns default values for columns to a model when creating the model in a test.
+It assigns default values for columns in a particular model.
 The creators recommend sticking all your factory definitions in one `factories.rb` file, but some apps will be so large that it becomes unwieldy.
-FactoryGirl will autoload factories defined in `spec/factories/` and `spec/factories.rb`; for our small blog app this one file will be fine.
+FactoryGirl will autoload factories defined in `spec/factories/` and `spec/factories.rb`.
+For our small blog app this one file will be sufficient.

 ~~~ ruby
 # spec/factories.rb